Sapnil-Bhowmick/FullStack-file-Sharing-Application-FRONTEND/README.md

 * Users can Upload at most 5 files **at once** (if needed)

-* Users can Upload as many files as they want and of any size.
-There is no restrictions on the file size , no of times a file gets downloaded and on the no of files a user can upload.

 * > ## *At max 5 latest files uploaded will be displayed in UI*